Just show me the code

 • The OpenTelemetry package is the core library.

-• The OpenTelemetry.Exporter.OpenTelemetryProtocol package allows us to send traces to a compatible OTLP endpoint.
+• The OpenTelemetry.Exporter.OpenTelemetryProtocol package enables us to send traces to a compatible OTLP endpoint.
 For this demo, the traces will be send to Jaeger.

-• The OpenTelemetry.Extensions.Hosting package contains some extensions that allows us to configure the TraceProvider.
+• The OpenTelemetry.Extensions.Hosting package contains extensions that allows us to configure the TraceProvider.

 • The OpenTelemetry.Instrumentation.* packages are instrumentation libraries.
 These packages instrument common libraries, functionalities, and classes, reducing the need for manual implementation.
 In our demo, we’re using the following ones: